-Sustainability at Manulife is driven by the Executive Sustainability Council and is overseen by the Board's Corporate Governance and Nominating Committee.
+Manulife's Climate Action Plan is driven by the Executive Sustainability Council - the Chief Sustainability Officer and nine members of the Executive Leadership Team, including the Chief Executive Officer, and is overseen by the Board's Corporate Governance and Nominating Committee.

 Manulife is also a member of global collaborations that advance integration of sustainability into financial decision-making:

-- Accounting for Sustainability is a network of financial leaders that inspires action to shift towards resilient business models and a sustainable economy.
-In 2017, our Chief Financial Officer became the founding Chair of the A4S's Canadian Chapter. - United Nations Environmental Programme Finance Initiative is a partnership between United Nations Environment and the global financial sector that promotes sustainable finance.
-Manulife has been a signatory since 2005. - Equator Principles are a set of voluntary guidelines that help financial institutions identify and manage environmental and social risks in project finance.
+- Accounting for Sustainability is a network of financial leaders that inspire action to shift towards resilient business models and a sustainable economy.
+In 2017, our Chief Financial Officer became the founding Chair of the A4S's Canadian Chapter - United Nations Environmental Programme Finance Initiative is a partnership between United Nations Environment and the global financial sector that promotes sustainable finance.
+Manulife has been a signatory since 2005 - Equator Principles are a set of voluntary guidelines that help financial institutions identify and manage environmental and social risks in project finance.
 Manulife committed to the principles in 2005.